jakepurple13/Full-Multiplatform-Compose-Plugin/README.md

-Either download and manually install from [here](https://github.com/jakepurple13/Full-Multiplatform-Compose-Plugin/releases/latest) OR find it on the JetBrains Marketplace (coming soon!...hopefully)
+Either download and manually install from [here](https://github.com/jakepurple13/Full-Multiplatform-Compose-Plugin/releases/latest) OR find it on the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/20800-full-multiplatform-compose/versions/stable/276699)